XiaoMi/mobile-ai-bench/README.md

 include both speed and model accuracy, which will give insights for developers.

 ## Daily Benchmark Results
-Please check *benchmark* step in [daily CI pipeline page](https://gitlab.com/llhe/mobile-ai-bench/pipelines).
+Please check *benchmark* step in [daily CI pipeline page](https://gitlab.com/llhe/mobile-ai-bench/pipelines), due to the lack of test devices, the CI result may not cover all hardwares and frameworks.

 ## FAQ
 **Q: Why are benchmark results not stable on my device?**